lpewton/film-picker/README.md

 # Film Picker:

-Picking a film can be a complicated task when choosing what to watch, especially if there are more than one interested.
-This program is a useful tool that suggests a random film from a film database or shows you which films are included.
+Picking a film can be a complicated task when choosing what to watch, especially if there is more than one person deciding.
+This app is a useful tool that suggests a random film from a film database or shows you which films are included.

-This program is useful both for personal purposes, for families, groups of friends or an individual person, and for professional purposes, like for film clubs or film watching activities.
+This program is useful both for personal purposes (for families, groups of friends or an individual person) and for professional purposes (for film clubs or film watching activities).

-Aside from the part the user sees, the program also contains an excel database which can be altered by the user.
-Films can be entered to or removed from the database.
+Aside from the visible section, the program also contains an excel database which can be altered by the user.
+In this app, the user has the ability to enter or remove films from the database.

-You can find the link here:
+You can find the live link here: https://film-picker-lpewton.herokuapp.com/
-https://film-picker-lpewton.herokuapp.com/

 ## Features: